Kongi's Harvest (film)

 Kongi's Harvest is a 1970s Nigerian drama film directed by Ossie Davis.
 The film was adapted from a screenplay by Wole Soyinka adapted from his 1965 play of the same name.
 Soyinka, a Nigerian playwright, poet, and the first African to be awarded the Nobel Prize in Literature in 1986, also starred in the leading role as the dictator of an African nation.

 The film was produced by Francis Oladele's Calpenny Nigeria Films.
-The film revolved around the degeneration of personal rule in independent Africa and satirizes the resulting tyranny in terms of the confrontation between a populist politician and a traditional ruler.
+The story revolved around the degeneration of personal rule in independent Africa and satirizes the resulting tyranny in terms of the confrontation between a populist politician and a traditional ruler.
 It is said that the film reflected the rising trend of dictatorships and tyrannical rule in Africa in the 1970s.

 Production

 The film was shot in Nigeria.
 It was the first production by a Nigerian indigenous company and its aim was to change perceptions about the country and the African continent.

 The film is based on a play created by Wole Soyinka, who also appears in the film as Kongi.
-In an advertisement which appeared at the time of the film in the "New York Times", Soyinka dissociated himself from the film and denounced the major changes that had been made to his screenplay.
+In an advertisement that appeared at the time of the film in The New York Times, Soyinka dissociated himself from the film and denounced the major changes that had been made to his screenplay.